Beechcraft Denali

 The Beechcraft Denali, also known as the Model 220 and previously the Cessna Denali and Textron "Single Engine Turboprop" (SETP), is an American single engine turboprop aircraft under development by Textron Aviation.
 Announced at EAA AirVenture Oshkosh 2015, the aircraft is a completely new design, not derived from any existing aircraft.
-It should compete with the Pilatus PC-12 and Daher-Socata TBM, as well as other new projects such as the One Aviation Kestrel K-350 and the CAIGA Primus 150.
+It should compete primarily with the nine-passenger Pilatus PC-12, and to some extent with smaller five-to-six passenger single-engine turboprops such as the Epic E1000, Piper M700 Fury, and SOCATA TBM.